Real-time remote monitoring, access, and troubleshooting of NavCom equipment from shore ensures cyber security.

 HermAce is a tool capable of detecting, diagnosing, and predicting errors in the Furuno Equipment using Digital Twin technology.
 Its quality and reliability have been evaluated by the British Maritime Classification Society Lloyd's Register, and we have acquired the "Digital Twin READY" certification for a Digital Health Management (DHM) developer in the marine and offshore industry.
+In addition, the HermAce is accredited as the "Cyber Security Level 3" by LR, which indicates to meet the security requirements for ships.
 For more information, click here.

 HermAce has acquired the "Innovation Endorsement for Products & Solutions" certification by Japan Maritime Classification Society ClassNK.
 This tool was evaluated for improving maintenance quality by collecting and visualizing data from Furuno equipment installed on ships and performing real-time monitoring.
 For more information, click here.